A legacy of generosity

 Agnes understood that few people face the depth of poverty she endured as a child, and that experience was never far from her memory no matter how great her wealth in later years.
 She and her husband, Edgar, were deeply involved in serving the community.

-Today Agnes’ legacy lives on through the work of the Mardag Foundation, who strive to ensure a good life for the youth and at-risk in our community.
+Today Agnes’ legacy lives on through the work of the Mardag Foundation, who strive to ensure a good life for the youth, families and older adults in our community.

-Supporting programming for youth, arts, community development and seniors across Minnesota.
+Supporting programming for youth, arts and older adults across Minnesota.

-In 2016, Mardag Foundation awarded $2.4M to nonprofits serving Minnesota.
+In 2022, Mardag Foundation awarded $2.65 million to nonprofits serving Minnesota.

 Years of generosity

-For nearly 50 years, The Mardag Foundation has invested in the well being of at-risk children and seniors.
+For 50 years, Mardag Foundation has invested in the well being of children, families and older adults.

 History and Mission